-Your English teacher was always right - reading equals success.
-Warren Buffet spends five hours a day just reading newspapers and financial reports while Bill Gates insists on reading at least 50 books a year.
-And although Gates isn't plugging through the Harry Potter series repeatedly, any reading can have a positive impact on your day-to-day life.
+Your English teacher was always right – reading equals success.
+Warren Buffet spends five hours a day just reading newspapers and financial reports, while Bill Gates insists on reading at least 50 books a year.
+And although Gates isn’t plugging through the Harry Potter series repeatedly, any reading can have a positive impact on your day-to-day life.

 Most successful men and women suggest reading books that help improve your education, AKA non-fiction.
 However, psychological studies confirm that reading fictional novels can improve your understanding of social interactions, as well as expand your vocabulary.
 It’s always handy to sound smart around smart people.

-Very rarely do humans use our spare time to just sit (or stand) and just think.
-Too often we busy our hands and minds with the funny little device in our hands, blasting the latest trash song we've had on repeat for a week.
-This 'idle time', as it is known to professionals, can be the source of many great ideas or the period for recollection of past failures.
-So next time you're on the train, it may be worth actually using your brain instead of staring stupidly out the window.
+Very rarely do humans use spare time to just sit (or stand) and just think.
+Too often we busy our hands and minds with the funny little device in our hands, blasting the latest song we’ve had on repeat for a week.
+This ‘idle time’, as it is known to professionals, can be the source of many great ideas or the period for recollection of past failures.
+So next time you’re on the train, it may be worth actually using your brain instead of staring stupidly out the window.

 AOL CEO Tim Armstrong makes his team spend four hours a week just thinking.
-Linkedin CEO Jeff Weiner sets aside a whopping two hours every to just sit back and reflect.
-Once guys allow their ideas to populate their mind, they then hold themselves accountable by calling friends or writing down what they've learned.
+LinkedIn CEO Jeff Weiner sets aside a whopping two hours every to just sit back and reflect.
+Once guys allow their ideas to populate their mind, they then hold themselves accountable by calling friends or writing down what they’ve learned.

 You’ve gathered all your ideas from the books you’ve been reading; you’ve had a good think about how you could improve yourself and your business, and now its time to put your theories to practice.
 No new great idea was ever really formed without radical experimentation.
 This is constant and painstaking practice to find the perfect idea.